themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="Herr Doktor" }}
 >
 > I talked a bit in the audio about Dr. Drang's thoughts on why Vim doesn't work with theway he writes, as highlighted in [this post](http://www.leancrew.com/all-this/2011/11/the-siren-song-of-vim/).
 I seem to write in a similar way as he does, but while the modes bothered him, I always am ready to edit, because I spend most of my time in Normal mode.
-I used to find myself in the the wrong mode often, but that hanged for me once I decided that I would just go back to Normal mode, every time I wasn't actually typing.
+I used to always find myself in the the wrong mode, but that changed for me once I decided that I would train myself to go back to Normal mode every time I wasn't actively typing.
 This worked for me.
 Now my left pinky continually pecks at the Escape key any time I am deep in thought.
-I get a lot of weird looks in meetings, where there is often no keyboard in sight...
+I get a lot of weird looks in meetings, where there is usually no keyboard in sight...
 >
 > While I'm talking about Dr. Drang (as I so often do here), you really ought to go back and read his series "Text Files and Me."
-Go read the whole thing, I'll wait.
+Seriously, go read the whole thing, I'll wait.
 >
 > * [Part 1](http://www.leancrew.com/all-this/2011/02/text-files-and-me-part-1/)
 > * [Part 2](http://www.leancrew.com/all-this/2011/03/text-files-and-me-part-2/)